 - I paid attention to unit prices.
 I’ve noted ounces and quantities to make sure the comparisons are fair.

 - Prices are subject to change.
 Trader Joe’s tends to make a price and stick with it.
 (AKA, they don’t do “sales.”)
 However, that doesn’t mean that prices may not vary from region to region or change over time.
-These prices are accurate as of April 2015.
 I also tried to note regular prices at other stores and pay less attention to sales prices.
+Please note: Some of the prices listed here are from April 2015 – we’ve updated prices based on Trader Joe’s website as much as possible.

 I also want to make it clear that it’s quite possible you might best these prices in other ways.
 For instance, you might get a better deal by waiting for a sale with a coupon, a loss leader at another grocery store, buying in bulk, or growing your own.
 For the purposes of this post, I’m just hoping to point you to some really good deals, in the absence of sales, coupons, or other tactics.